 The student is expected to return to school the day after the suspension.
-School officials may schedule a re-admittance conference between the parent(s) or guardian(s) and an administrator for the day following the suspension.
+School officials may schedule a re-admittance conference between the parent(s) or guardian(s) and the assistant and/or building principal or designee(s) for the day following the suspension.